fredefox/cat/README.md

     git submodule update --init
     make

-The Makefile takes care of using the right dependencies by passing the `--library-file=./libraries` command line option.
+The library file `.agda-lib` takes care of using the right dependencies, which are cloned as "submodules" into the `libs` directory by the first command line.
-Unfortunately I have not found a way to automatically inform `agda-mode` that it should use these dependencies.
-So what you can do instead is to add them system-wide:

-    cat >>~/.agda/libraries <<EOF
-    `pwd`/libs/standard-library.agda-lib
-    `pwd`/libs/cubical.agda-lib
-    EOF